iynaix/dotfiles/home-manager.md

 ### Post Install

 - Install `kitty` on the host OS, the nix package requires [nixGL](https://github.com/guibou/nixGL) to run.

-- Install `zsh` on the host OS, then set the shell from the host OS:
+- Install `zsh` on the host OS (warning on Arch that the nix zsh is not in /etc/shells), then set the shell from the host OS:

 ```sh
 sudo chsh -s /bin/zsh $(whoami)